Grief and Loss Counseling in Marietta, GA—Cobb County Bereavement Therapists

 If after several months the pain of the loss hasn’t become less acute, or if at any point you feel like you need someone to talk to, we urge you to give us a call.
 We want to help you process grief in a healthy way that allows you to move forward with your life.

-Thriveworks Marietta, GA grief counselors are standing by to help you process the loss you have experienced.
+Thriveworks Marietta, GA grief counselors in Cobb County are standing by to help you process the loss you have experienced.
 We are licensed, trained professionals that are ready and able to help you create a new normal.
 We understand that you may have experienced a tragic event and need help immediately.
-With respect to your time and feelings, we have appointments available for new clients within 24 hours.
+With respect to your time and feelings, we have appointments available.